 So here we are, navigating this second phase of life without a roadmap, trying our best to reestablish our identity as a couple and discover new adventures.
 And I'll be honest, it's hard at times.
 I mean, there's only so many Netflix shows you both want to watch.

-But the way I see it is this: our nest may be empty, but life is still full ... and even better, full of possibility.
-And even though things have changed and certainly look a lot different in my life, I'm still here writing all about it.
+But the way I see it is this: our nest may have been empty (and I'm trusting that it will be again one day, right?) but life is still full ... and even better, full of possibility.
+And even though things have changed and certainly look a lot different in my life on a daily basis, I'm still here writing all about it.

 Like I said, it's pretty hard to shut me up.